fastify/middie/README.md

 ```

 ## Usage
-Register the plugin and start using your middlewares.
+Register the plugin and start using your middleware.
 ```js
 const Fastify = require('fastify')